-Hydrotherapy includes treatments such as saunas, steam baths, foot baths, contrast therapy, hot and cold showers, and water therapy.
+Hydrotherapy includes therapies with tools such as saunas, steam baths, foot baths, contrast therapy, hot and cold showers and areas containing water.
 This therapy works on the principle of using water at varying temperatures for muscle relaxation and other health purposes.
-To provide the most therapeutic experience, health centres, spas, gyms, and parlors generally use underwater treadmills.Why water for treatment?
+To provide the most therapeutic experience, health centers, spas, gyms, and parlors generally use underwater treadmills.Why water for treatment?

 H2O makes up around 60% of our adult body weight.
 Its natural properties can be harnessed for health-enhancing purposes.
 According to research, aquatic exercise has increased by 33 percent throughout the world in only a few years.
 Particularly, underwater treadmills have entered into the scene.
 In the American Sports Data 2004 Report, one of the most widely-discussed types of water-based workouts is running while submerged on an underwater treadmill.
 This therapy is a big Yes! for all body types, thanks to the properties of water.What should be the temperature of water?